rmrector/script.artwork.beef/README.md

 artwork for new items, much like Kodi and scrapers do for info and basic artwork.

 You can also run it from Program add-ons to trigger the automatic process for new or all items; a currently running process can also be canceled here.
-Finally, to select specific artwork for individual media items, install the context item "Select artwork to add", and add all configured artwork with "Add missing artwork".
-After installation, these context items are in the context menu for movies, series, and episodes, under "Manage...".
+To operate on single media items, open the context menu, then under "Manage..." there are options to "Add missing artwork" or "Selete artwork...".

 The first run and then roughly every two months (15 days for filesystem only) it will process all items still missing artwork, in case new artwork has been submitted to the web services.
 This may take some